msherazsadiq/21I-0523_21I0586-Assignment_2_CY_T_DB/README.md

 <img align = "center" width = "1000" height = "500" src = "https://github.com/msherazsadiq/21I-0523_21I0586-Assignment_2_CY_T_DB/assets/148572780/4a503f2e-2f9f-4bb8-8f61-94f380ea64f6">

 <ul>
-  <li><b>Challenges</b><br> Identifying the top 5 best-selling products from the last month</li>
+  <li><b>Challenges</b><br> Combining data from multiple tables to provide comprehensive order details</li>
-  <li><b>Solution</b><br>  Recognize that DATEADD() modifies a date value, SUM() aggregates quantities, and TOP limits the results to the specified number.
-This query aims to identify the top 5 best-selling products based on sales from the last month.
-It utilizes JOINs to combine the Product, OrderItem, and Orders tables, filters the results using WHERE to only include orders from the last month, calculates total sales using SUM(), and sorts the results in descending order based on total sales to identify the top 5 products. </li>
+  <li><b>Solution</b><br>  Recognize that LEFT JOIN includes all rows from the left table (Orders) and matches corresponding rows from the other tables.
+Aliases provide meaningful names for columns.
+This query aims to retrieve comprehensive details about orders, including customer information, shipping address, order items, and product details.
+It utilizes LEFT JOINs to combine the Orders, Customer, Address, OrderItem, and Product tables, ensuring all orders are included even if some data is missing.
+Aliases are used to provide clear column names for the retrieved data.
+The results are sorted by order ID to maintain order sequence. </li>
 </ul>